craigmckeachie/handsonreact.com/docs/21-Redux.md

 - What to Store in State?
   - Shared data
     - Does the data matter to the application as a whole?
+      - Examples: signed in user and their associated permissions/role, theme, language
     - Are there other components that may benefit from this global accessible shared data?
+      - To most people shared data includes sharing in the same component tree branch which can help avoid prop drilling
+        - Examples: Page/Container component as well as list, detail, and form components
+- What Not to Store in State
+  - Form Data
+    - As you are editing the form
+    - Before the data is persisted (saved more permanently)
+    - Includes validation messages
+  - URLs/Routes
+    - In general, most people do not put this data into state
+    - That said, there are libraries to enable routes to be stored in Redux state

 ## Benefits